vuonghy2442/lonelybot/README.md

 This result is computed on 1 cpu core for a few days.
 With more resources, it can be easily improved.

-One other notable thing is that there's no game that it can't decide in a reasonable amount of time that I'm awared of.
+One other notable thing is that there's no game that it can't decide in a reasonable amount of time that I'm aware of.

 ### Random Klondike
-So with my hop/mtcs solver, I also achieve a state of the art for random klondike
+So with my hop/MCTS solver, I also achieve the state of the art for random Klondike

 17310/38884 ~ 0.4402 < 0.4452 < 0.4501 in 4.339944021s

-So the solvability is 44.52 ± 0.50 (compared to the previous 36.97 ± 1.92 from #[this paper](https://ojs.aaai.org/index.php/ICAPS/article/view/13363/13211))
+So the solvability is 44.52 ± 0.50 (compared to the previous 36.97 ± 1.92 from [this paper](https://ojs.aaai.org/index.php/ICAPS/article/view/13363/13211))

 The average running time for one game is only a few seconds.